|Stages:||21 (308,00 km)|

-- The action begins with Wednesday night’s super special at Karlstad trotting track.
+- The action begins with Thursday night’s traditional super special at Karlstad trotting track, which is repeated 24 hours later.

 - The only true winter round and a classic Rally Sweden will be characterised by frozen roads lined with snow banks.